What is Threadfall?

-During the session: The GM starts a recording from the browser.
-Audio is transcribed in real time by AssemblyAI, and the Live Session screen updates as play happens — a running transcript, log entries, and tracked entities.
-No bot joins the voice channel, and no audio file needs to be uploaded afterward.
+During the session: The GM starts a recording — from the browser for in-person or online tables, or by sending Threadfall's recording bot into the group's Discord voice channel (beta), where it hears every player on their own track and attributes each line to the person who said it.
+Either way, audio is transcribed in real time by AssemblyAI, and the Live Session screen updates as play happens — a running transcript, log entries, and tracked entities.
+No audio file needs to be uploaded afterward.

 At the end of the session: Threadfall generates a session recap — a beat-by-beat narrative summary with every NPC, location, item, and faction named and cross-linked to the campaign codex.
 The recap can be published to the group's Discord channel with one click.